grccr/neo4Story/README.md

 **neo4Story** is our try to stop this terrible tradition and make some easy-customizable  for it!

-So, if you have graph data (in neo4j, graphml, csv, no matters...), it's simple to load your data to neo4j.
+So, if you have graph data (in neo4j-dump, graphml, csv, no matters...), it's simple to load your data to Neo4J.

 **neo4Story** just needs a configuration setup to start and sing your data!

-**neo4Story** can be launched as nodeJS server via command-line or as desktop application.
+**neo4Story** can be launched as nodeJS server via command-line (late it will be possible with desktop launcher).

 #### How to prepare machine to neo4Story?